dylan-lang/opendylan/documentation/intro-dylan/source/objects.rst

     make(<vehicle>, sn: x, big?: #t); //=> truck make(<vehicle>, sn: x);           //=> car

-Methods added to ``make`` don't actually need to create new objects.
+Methods added to :drm:`make` don't actually need to create new objects.
 Dylan officially allows them to return existing objects.
 This can be used to manage lightweight shared objects, such as the "flyweights" or "singletons" described by Gamma, et al., in